How to view your sound card information using the terminal in Ubuntu 18.04

 ls -ld /proc/asound/cards

-How to obtain the sound card manufacturer details?
+Acquiring details about the sound card manufacturer

 lspci -v | grep -i audio